 - Do the reports allow you to look beyond the numbers to spot trends or forecast changes in the market?

 - Do they furnish enough significant data for you to make informed decisions in good time?

 Spreadsheets weren’t designed to analyse data on the enterprise level.
 As a result, spreadsheet reports often take far too long to prepare and more importantly, may lack the dimension and depth that are crucial in decision making.

 We’re all familiar with the risks associated with spreadsheets.
 This error-prone UDA can provide inaccurate information simply because of a broken link, an incomplete range, a deleted number, or an incorrect formula.
 In an active business scenario where data manipulation has to be done under constant time pressure, the risk probabilities escalate.

 As they always say, “If anything can go wrong, it will”.
 With spreadsheets, a lot of things could go wrong.
 Is this the kind of tool you’d like to work with when making fast, crucial decisions?
 If you’re still using spreadsheets, then you’d best forget about dynamic reports and rolling forecasts.

 Inability to adapt to personnel turnover

 A key challenge in maintaining the spreadsheet system is picking up where another left off.
-A user would find it difficult to debug, revise, or analyze a spreadsheet system he developed himself and the process becomes doubly complicated if or when another person takes over.
+A user would find it difficult to debug, revise, or analyse a spreadsheet system he developed himself and the process becomes doubly complicated if or when another person takes over.

 Starting from scratch is painfully counterproductive, so that a newcomer has to spend hours figuring out the original entries in the spreadsheet and the reports it yields.

-While no one is indispensable in any organization, it’s pretty much accurate to say that if a spreadsheet “developer” leaves, it could momentarily halt the production of key finance reports.
+While no one is indispensable in any organisation, it’s pretty much accurate to say that if a spreadsheet “developer” leaves, it could momentarily halt the production of key finance reports.
 In a fast changing business landscape, such failure to monitor performance at critical times could sound the death knell for your company.